 This program helps children 3-5 years of age explore their relationship with Jesus and His Church at their own level.

 Level I Atrium is back at St. Patrick Catholic Church.
 This amazing program is based on the conviction that God and the Child are already in relationship.
 The curriculum accommodates and nurtures the child’s faith, moral, and psychological growth.
 The themes which are offered further develop the religious potential that is present in every child.
-In our semi-weekly program, children will come to know Jesus, the Good Shepherd, learn about the cycle of the church & liturgy, and further their knowledge of grace & courtesy.
+In our semi-monthly program, children will come to know Jesus, the Good Shepherd, learn about the cycle of the church & liturgy, and further their knowledge of grace & courtesy.
 For further information please visit www.cgsusa.org

 Q: What does the word “catechesis” mean?
 A: The word “catechesis” is often defined as oral instruction given to catechumens (those preparing for baptism).
 It is from a Greek word, related to the word “to teach,” and means “resounding” or “echoing down.”
 It refers to the passing on of the truths of our faith.
 Though most of the children we serve are baptized in infancy and are not actually catechumens, their catechesis has been delayed until the earliest ages at which they can participate in it.